Marker Logo

 this page online

-Caption: Nathanial Hall and group with gold bricks mined in the area.
+Nathanial Hall and group with gold bricks mined in the area.
 Courtesy Golden Pioneer Museum.

 Location.
 39° 45.407′ N, 105° 13.357′ W. Marker is in Golden, Colorado, in Jefferson County.
-Marker is on Washington Avenue Bridge, on the right when traveling north.
+It is on Washington Avenue Bridge, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Golden CO 80401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Golden and Clear Creek (here, next to this marker); Settler Farm Wife’s Initiative (here, next to this marker); First Bicycle Mishap in Golden (here, next to this marker); A Daring Rescue (here, next to this marker); Porcelain and Malted Milk (here, next to this marker); Fun on Courthouse Hill (here, next to this marker); Brewing on Clear Creek-Coors History (here, next to this marker); Irrigation and Farming (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: Golden and Clear Creek (here, next to this marker); Settler Farm Wife’s Initiative (here, next to this marker); First Bicycle Mishap in Golden (here, next to this marker); A Daring Rescue (here, next to this marker); Porcelain and Malted Milk (here, next to this marker); Fun on Courthouse Hill (here, next to this marker); Brewing on Clear Creek-Coors History (here, next to this marker); Irrigation and Farming (here, next to this marker).
 Touch for a list and map of all markers in Golden.

 m=49907